 The Taiwan Government’s ‘5+2’ Innovative Industry Plan supports 7 industries and projects to drive Taiwan’s industrial growth and sustainable development.
 This focus is expected to move Taiwan from contract manufacturing to a new commercial model of high-value-added business, services and solutioning.
 Key aspects are:

 - national defence and aerospace

 - the Circular Economy.

-Taiwan is one of the most innovative countries in the world as measured by numbers of patents lodged and international designs awarded.
+Taiwan is one of the most innovative regions in the world as measured by numbers of patents lodged and international designs awarded.

 Taiwan is Queensland’s fifth-largest export market.
 Its unique relationship with China makes it an important market for Queensland companies.